IDmy/deep-learning-models/GAN for fashion/README.md

 If you want to generate images then first you need to choose input images for discriminator and set the PATH in the model.py to the folder on your laptop.
 Thereafter you can just run the model.py and observe generated images in the out folder

-Since I was wondering can I generate a fancy t-shirt using latest trends, I decided to use GAN in this mission to be ready for the next summer season.
+I was wondering can I generate a fancy t-shirt using latest trends.
+Therefore, I decided to use GAN in this mission to be ready for the next summer season.
 I have used around 100 nice t-shirts for the discriminator, Vanilla GAN and 57k epochs to get this result:

 #### Vanilla GAN